-Autodesk's Maya is one of the top 3D graphics packages for video professionals.
-New features in Maya 2017 are too numerous to list here; you can get a quick overview in this YouTube video and a more comprehensive guide on the Autodesk website.
+Autodesk’s Maya is one of the top 3D graphics packages for video professionals.
 One big change is that Autodesk has switched rendering engines — the software that transforms wireframe models into realistic scenes.
-Previously, Maya was bundled with Nvidia's Mental Ray, but now it's using the Arnold renderer from Solid Angle, a company that Autodesk acquired earlier this year.
+Previously, Maya was bundled with Nvidia’s Mental Ray, but now it’s using the Arnold renderer from Solid Angle, a company that Autodesk acquired earlier this year.
 Many 3D artists consider Arnold to be a higher-quality renderer.

 An interesting side note: Autodesk has joined Adobe Systems in moving to a subscription-only model for most of its software.
 But Maya isn’t cheap: You can pay $185 per month or $1470 per year.

 New from Maxon is Cinema 4D Release 18, which provides a suite of modeling, animation and rendering tools.
-Again, you should check out the Maxon website for a comprehensive look at the new features.
-They include interactive knife tools for modeling; iridescent surface effects; and a Voronoi Fracture generator, which lets you shatter objects in various ways.
+New features include interactive knife tools for modeling; iridescent surface effects; and a Voronoi Fracture generator, which lets you shatter objects in various ways.

 The software is scheduled to ship in September.
 It’s available in four configurations, ranging from the entry-level Prime version ($995) to the all-inclusive Cinema 4D Studio ($3695).
 The company also offers annual subscriptions ranging from $250 to $650.

 Siggraph’s “VR Village” was an area on the show floor that allowed attendees to enter immersive environments and test new VR technologies.
 These included the “Synesthesia Suit,” which provides full-body tactile feedback.